-- 9. Respondent does not contest that, at an administrative hearing, Complainant could establish a prima facie case with respect to the charges and allegations in Accusation No. 800-2019-059879 and that she has thereby subjected her license to disciplinary action. - 10.
-ACKNOWLEDGMENT.
-Respondent acknowledges the Disciplinary Order below, requiring the disclosure of probation pursuant to Business and Professions Code section 2228.1, serves to protect the public interest. - 11.
+- 9. Respondent understands and agrees that the charges and allegations in Accusation No. 800-2019-057930, if proven at a hearing, constitute cause for imposing discipline upon her Physician's and Surgeon's Certificate. - 10.
+Respondent does not contest that, at an administrative hearing, Complainant could establish a prima facie case with respect to the charges and allegations in Accusation No. 800-2019-057930, and that she has thereby subjected her Physician's and Surgeon's Certificate, No. A 124321 to disciplinary action. - 11.
+Respondent acknowledges the Disciplinary Order below, requiring the disclosure of probation pursuant to Business and Professions Code section 2228.1, serves to protect the public interest. - 12.
 Respondent agrees that her Physician's and Surgeon's Certificate is subject to discipline and she agrees to be bound by the Board's probationary terms as set forth in the Disciplinary Order below.